orieasterly/portfolio/README.md

 </details>

-# 4. COGS Variance Analysis - February 2021 - Present
+# 4. COGS Variance Analysis - February 2021 - June 2023

 ## Objective
 Implemented a COGS Variance Analysis project to assess the impact of volume, mix, and rate variances on the cost of goods sold (COGS).
 The analysis follows the methodology outlined in [this link](https://8020consulting.com/manufacturing-cogs-variance-volume-mix-rate/), aiming to provide insights into the factors contributing to fluctuations in COGS.